galaxyproteomics/tools-galaxyp/tools/openms/readme.md

  * https://github.com/OpenMS/OpenMS
  * https://www.openms.de/

 The wrappers for these tools and most of their tests are automatically generated using the `generate.sh` script.
+The generation of the tools is based on the CTDConverter (https://github.com/WorkflowConversion/CTDConverter) which can be fine tuned via the `hardcoded_params.json` file.
+This file allows to blacklist and hardcode parameters and to modify or set arbitrary CTD/XML attributes.

 Note that, due to its size, the test data is excluded from this repository.
+In order to generate the test data on call `test-data.sh`.

 Manual updates should only be done to

 - the `@GALAXY_VERSION@"` token in `macros.xml`
 - and the manually contributed tests in `macros_test.xml` (The goal is that all tools that do not have an automatically generated test are covered here)
+- the `hardcoded_params.json` files

+In a few cases patches may be acceptable.

 Installation
 ============

 The Galaxy OpenMS tools can be installed from the toolshed.
 While most tools will work out of the box some need attention since requirements can not be fulfilled via Conda:

 Not yet in Conda are: